Benedikt Livshits: Life and career

 Livshits was born to an assimilated Jewish family in Odessa.
 He studied law at Novorossia University and then moved to Kiev University, where he graduated in 1912.
-He was conscripted to the Russian army and served in the 88th Infantry Regiment.
-In 1914, he was conscripted again and served in the infantry during World War I, being awarded the Cross of St. George.
+He was conscripted to the Russian army and served in the 88th Infantry Regiment near Novgorod.
+In 1914, shortly after he converted to Orthodox Christianity, Lifshits again served in the infantry during World War I, where he was wounded and awarded the Cross of St. George.

 In 1908, "The Exhibition of Modern Art" was staged in Kublin.
 This exhibition, which included the works of Georges Braque, Henri Matisse, and other European postimpressionist painters, made a profound impression on the young Livshits.
 His first poetry was published in the Anthology of Modern Poetry (Kiev) a year later.
 In 1910 he worked for Sergei Makovsky's symbolist art magazine Apollon.
+Lifshits also befriended Alexandra Ekster and other figures of Russian avant-garde in painting.

 Together with Wladimir Burliuk, David Burliuk, Vladimir Mayakovsky, and Vasily Kamensky he was a member and co-founder of the major Russian Futurist group Hylaea (Russian Gilea).
 It is said to have been established after Livshits and the Burliuk brothers vacationed at the estate of Count Mordvinov in Chernianka.
 David Burliuk, Kamensky, and Livshits would form the nucleus of Cubo-Futurism, which became the most influential subdivision of Futurism.
+He briefly split from the movement in 1914, together with Velimir Khlebnikov, protesting from a nationalist standpoint against the visit of Filippo Marinetti to Saint Petersburg.

+His own poetry, however, was only tangentially connected with the mainstream of Russian Futurism, let alone Cubo-Futurism, with its predominantly anti-aesthetic, primitivist, and urbanistic imagery and zaum language.
+Although Lifshits experimented with transferring the procedures of French Cubism and Surrealism into literature (his best-known Futurist text was the short prose People in Landscape, featuring syntactic dislocations and non-figurative imagery), the bulk of his poetry is euphonic, written in traditional Classicist verse and archaic diction, and employs complex metaphors with references to European poetry and Antiquity.
+Much of his work is underpinned by a shared philosophical conception of nature and culture, as well as a complex Eurasian view of Russia.